TolgaTatli/Moon/_posts/2016-03-21-moon-theme.md

 ### Navigation Links

-To set what links appear in the top navigation edit `_data/navigation.yml`.
+By default a link to `Home`, `About` and `Posts` will appear in the navigation bar.

+If you want to add additional links (underneath these three entries) you can edit `_data/navigation.yml`.
 Use the following format to set the URL and title for as many links as you'd like. *External links will open in a new window.*

 {% highlight yaml %}
-- title: Home
-  url: /

 - title: Blog
   url: /blog/

 - title: Projects
   url: /projects/

-- title: About
-  url: /about/

 - title: Moon
   url: http://taylantatli.me/Moon
 {% endhighlight %}

+If you want to adjust the default entries take a look at `_includes/nav.html`.
+(This step is a little more advanced, but hopefully not too challenging!)

 ---